dondvdlaan/Java-Spring-Microservices-Kafka/Spring-Cloud/README.txt

-JAVA SPRING MICROSERVICES with SYNCHRONOUS Communication and PERSISTENCE databases
+JAVA SPRING MICROSERVICES CLOUD

-This project consists of 3 same microservices (product-composite, product-recommendation and product-service) and general directory (api) for interfaces and models.
+This project consists of 3 microservices (product-composite, product-recommendation and product-service) and general directory (api) for interfaces and models.

 For the storage of the product, a MongoDB has been added to microservice product-service and